sigoden/llm-functions/README.md

 ### Execute Type

-The function does not return data to LLM.
-Instead, they enable more complex actions, such as showing a progress bar or running a TUI application.
+The function does not have to return JSON data.

+The function can perform dangerous tasks like creating/deleting files, changing network adapter, and setting a scheduled task...

 AIChat will ask permission before running the function.